RitikPyCode/simple-music-player.py-project-by-Ritik/README.md

 # simple-music-player.py-project-by-Ritik
-This is simple music player project using python.
-Tachnology-: Python , plateform-: jupyterNotebook, Author-: Ritik kumar tiwari
+This is simple music player project using Python Tachnology-:
+GUI Application using Tkinter Module **Author-: Ritik kumar tiwari